-Timing of Enrollment.
-In accordance with the North Carolina State Bar rules governing the practical training of students, a student may enroll in a clinic after his or her third semester of law school.
-Dual-degree students who started in the summer session are eligible to enroll in a clinic starting in the fall semester of their second year.
-All other students are eligible to enroll in a clinic starting in the spring semester of their second year.
+- Timing of Enrollment.
+In accordance with the North Carolina State Bar rules governing the practical training of students, a student may enroll in any of the Law school's clinics as early as the fall semester of their second year.

-Ethics and Graduation Requirement.
-The legal ethics graduation requirement is a pre- or co-requisite to enroll in several of the clinics (see below for list of the clinics that do not have this requirement).
+- Ethics and Graduation Requirement.
+The legal ethics graduation requirement is a pre- or co-requisite to enroll in several of the clinics.
 Where required, a student may fulfill this by completing an ethics class that satisfies the legal ethics graduation requirement.
 Those classes include:

 - Ethics & the Law of Lawyering (LAW 238)

 - Any other class identified as fulfilling the ethics & professionalism graduation requirement in a particular semester.

 - Priority for Single Clinic Enrollment.
 In general, students are permitted to enroll in only one clinic per semester.
 A student seeking to enroll in two clinics in a semester must obtain written permission from the professor of each clinic and written approval from the Director of Clinics.
 Written permission and approval must be obtained prior to enrolling in the clinics on Duke Hub or the student will be removed from the class roll of both clinics.
 The written permission and approval must be submitted to the Office of the Registrar.
 Absent unusual circumstances, written approval for enrollment in multiple clinics will not be permitted, or will be rescinded, if either or both of the clinics in which the student wishes to enroll have or are expected to have wait lists.